JesseTG/libretro-database/README.md

 make build
 ```

+### Generating `lookatalldat`

+So many data points, you'll want to say "look at all that metadata!"

+The DAT files in [`lookatalldat`](lookatalldat) add metadata from [IGDB](https://www.igdb.com) and [Hasheous](https://hasheous.org) to games that the other DAT files already list.
+[`match.py`](scripts/match.py) matches games only by the [key field](#key-field) that RetroArch uses (CRC or serial), never by name.
+Each generated entry only has fields that no other DAT file gives that game,
+so `lookatalldat` is compiled after all other DATs without overriding any of them.

+1. Sign up for IGDB and obtain API credentials as described [here](https://api-docs.igdb.com/#getting-started).
+2. Fetch the source data with `scripts/igdb.py fetch` and `scripts/hasheous.py fetch`, which save it to `tmp/igdb` and `tmp/hasheous`.
+3. Run `scripts/match.py index` to join both sources and this repo's DAT files into an intermediate SQLite database at `tmp/index.db`.
+4. Run `scripts/match.py generate` to write one DAT file per system to `lookatalldat`.
+5. Run `make build`.

+Two parts of this workflow need changes that aren't upstream yet:

+- `libretro-build-database.sh` must pass `lookatalldat/<system>.dat` to `c_converter` after all other DAT files.
+- The generated `tags` field (from IGDB's keywords) is read by RetroArch's Explore menu,
+  but `c_converter` only compiles it into the `.rdb` if its `rdb_mappings` include `tags`.
+  Without that change, `tags` is silently left out.

 ### Testing

 Make sure filenames are Windows file system compatible, and are not too long (eg. [ecryptfs limits filenames to 143 characters](https://unix.stackexchange.com/questions/32795/what-is-the-maximum-allowed-filename-and-folder-size-with-ecryptfs/32834#32834))...